JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

   - question: "Can I have multiple Google Business Profiles for the same location?"
     answer: "Only if you have genuinely separate businesses with different names and services operating from that location.
 Multiple profiles for the same business violates Google's guidelines and can result in suspension."
   - question: "Should I delete old photos from my profile?"
     answer: "No. Keep accumulating photos - more is better.
 Google rewards profiles with 100+ photos.
-Only remove photos that are off-brand, poor quality, or outdated (like old signage).
+Only remove photos that are off-brand, poor quality, or outdated {like old signage}.
 Add 3-5 new photos monthly."
 ---

 <!-- Blog Content Area -->